Fire Chief

 Fire Chief Phone: 989.354.1841

-*** Please check our EMS Education menu for information on EMS CE at all levels, MFR (EMR), MFR-to-EMT Matriculation and Paramedic programs offered at Alpena Fire in partnership with Alpena County and North Central Michigan College. ***
+*** Please check our EMS Education menu for information on EMS CE's at all levels.
+Also check out our initial programs for MFR (EMR), MFR-to-EMT Matriculation and Paramedic programs offered at Alpena City Fire Department in partnership with Alpena County and MyMichigan EMS.

 The Fire Chief is the departments lead administrator, and oversees all aspects of the fire department's operation.
-Chief Edmonds has 34 years of experience in emergency services and 16 years of experience as a Command Officer with the City of Alpena.
+Chief Edmonds has 35 years of experience in emergency services and 17 years of experience as a Command Officer with the City of Alpena.
 Chief Edmonds is a graduate of Eastern Michigan University School of Fire Staff and Command, and holds a Bachelor of Applied Science in Public Safety Studies from Siena Heights University.
-Additionally, Chief Edmonds holds a certification from the State of Michigan as a Paramedic Instructor/Coordinator and his certification from MIFFTC as a Fire Instructor.
-Also, Chief is an Adjunct Instructor for North Central Michigan College for their Paramedic Program.
+Additionally, Chief Edmonds holds a certification from the State of Michigan as a Paramedic Instructor/Coordinator, is a MIFFTC certified Fire Instructor I, and an advocate for the National Fallen Firefighters Foundation in the "Everyone Goes Home" safety initiative.
+Chief is an Adjunct Instructor for North Central Michigan College for their Paramedic Program as well as with MyMichigan EMS in a collaborative Paramedic course hosted at ACFD.

 Alpena firefighter/paramedics provide the highest level of medical care available outside of a hospital.
-Through an interlocal agreement with Alpena County, Alpena City Fire provides paramedic ambulance response for not only the City of Alpena, but also the townships of Alpena, Green, Long Rapids, Maple Ridge, Ossineke, Sanborn, Wellington, and Wilson.
+Through an interlocal agreement with Alpena County, Alpena City Fire Department provides paramedic ambulance response for not only the City of Alpena, but also the townships of Alpena, Green, Long Rapids, Maple Ridge, Ossineke, Sanborn, Wellington, and Wilson.

 MABASMIMAFC-Logo_Northerneveryonegoeshomemi-prevention-logo-sm_717886_7